Philadelphia congresswoman carjacked at gunpoint in broad daylight

 "She's Philly tough so I know she will be ok!" tweeted fellow Democratic Philadelphia congressman Brendan Boyle.

-The figures amount to an 80% increase in carjackings in 2021.
+Philadelphia has witnessed an 80% increase in carjackings in 2021, according to CBS News.

 Philadelphia has also seen a record 544 homicides this year, up from 347 in all of 2019, according to the Wall Street Journal.

-The newspaper's editorial board on Wednesday blasted the city's progressive district attorney for touting his record of decreasing the county jail population by 40% during his first three years in office.

-Mrs Scanlon, who joined Congress in 2018, was among 125 Democrats who introduced a bill that would have funded mental health services, rather than law enforcement, in the aftermath of the murder of George Floyd.
+Mrs Scanlon, who joined Congress in 2018, has co-sponsored a police reform bill to dispatch mental health professional to certain 911 incidents "in lieu of law enforcement officers".

-The incident in Philadelphia comes just 24 hours after another Democratic lawmaker was carjacked at gunpoint in the Broadview suburb of Chicago.
+Her robbery in Philadelphia comes just 24 hours after another US lawmaker was carjacked at gunpoint in a suburb of Chicago.

-Illinois State Senator Kimberly Lightford and her husband had their Mercedes SUV taken at gunpoint on Tuesday night, police say.
+Illinois State Senator Kimberly Lightford, a Democrat, and her husband had their Mercedes SUV taken at gunpoint on Tuesday night, police say.

-Police say that shots were fired by the attackers, but that Mrs Lightford, the second highest-ranked Democrat in the state senate, was unharmed.